harshu1719/deploy-ip/grp2project_modified_2/README.md

-# Employee Management System — Group 2
+# Employee Management System — BY HARSH and OM

 A Spring Boot + Thymeleaf + MySQL web application for managing employee records.